PHSI-supplements/slides/README.md

 ## Coming Summer 2021!

-(after I finish scrubbing my slides to make sure I'm not sharing anything that isn't mine to share)
+I'm scrubbing my slides to make sure I'm not sharing anything that isn't mine to share.
+I expect this process to be complete by the end of June 2021.
+I'll add the slidedecks to the repository as the process progresses.

 ---